 The table above indicates that even though there are quite a large number of standard methods, they are mostly similar to each other in terms of principles and endpoints.

-Among different principles, the Closed Bottle Test was found to be the most popular with 11 individual guidelines, followed by DOC Die Away with 10 guidelines.
+Among different principles, the DOC Die Away was found to be the most popular with 16 individual guidelines, followed by Closed Respirometer with 13 guidelines.

-The least popular guidelines were Closed Bottle Test in Seawater and COD, both having only one guideline.
+The least popular guidelines were DOC Die Away in Seawater, Closed Bottle Test in Seawater and COD, each having only one guideline.

 |Number||Principle||Number of guidelines|